ijverr/bm/README.md

 ## Planned features

 I might add detection of i2p links in the future, and maybe a second script for creating bookmarks so you don't have to create text files with links manually.
-Pull request are very much welcome :)
+Pull requests are very much welcome :)